What are the key differences between TPD and trauma insurance?

 - TPD pays out upon diagnosis of being unable to work ever again, which rarely happens without disease or injury.

 Other factors that influence the cost of your policy

 - Any occupation vs own occupation (on TPD policies).
-An “any occupation” trauma insurance policy will pay benefits if you are medically recognised as being unable to work in any occupation, while “own occupation” policies will pay out if you can’t work your current occupation again.
+An “any occupation” trauma insurance policy will pay benefits if you're medically recognised as being unable to work any longer, while “own occupation” policies will pay out if you can’t work your current occupation again.
 The former sets a higher bar for disability than the latter does, and therefore costs less.
 Some insurers may also give you the option of choosing a home duties bar for disablement where you can also meet benefit requirements if you are unable to perform certain everyday household tasks unaided.

 - The total sum insured.
 You will generally have some degree of freedom in choosing your sum insured, which is the maximum amount of benefits that will be payable.
 A higher sum insured leads to higher premiums.